rscircus/rscircus.github.io/content/posts/2020-01-31-airquality.md

 ![](https://rscircus.github.io/assets/img/20200131_AirQualitySensor.jpeg)

-it also comes with [this datasheet](http://www.inovafitness.com/software/SDS011%20laser%20PM2.5%20sensor%20specification-V1.3.pdf).
+It also comes with [this datasheet](http://www.inovafitness.com/software/SDS011%20laser%20PM2.5%20sensor%20specification-V1.3.pdf).

 ## Software

-Assuming you have a *nix machine, it's rather easy to read it out.
+Assuming you have a \*nix machine, it's rather easy to read it out.

 Basically this is all you need: